cloudwithoyindamola/Game-day-Alert-system/README.md

 3. Select AWS Service and choose Lambda.
 4. Attach the following policies:
 - SNS Publish Policy (gda_sns_policy) (created in the previous step).
-- Lambda Basic Execution Role (AWSLambdaBasicExecutionRole) (an AWS managed policy).
+- Lambda Basic Execution Role (AWSLambdaBasicExecutionRole) (an AWS-managed policy).
 5. Click Next: Tags (you can skip adding tags).
 6. Click Next: Review.
 7. Enter a name for the role (e.g., gda_role).